Sensible and Latent Loads

 Some of the content on this page is also discussed on the "Equipment Response to Loads" (previous) page.
 This content is focused on how the RTU Comparison Calculator accounts for latent loads (see discussion below for an explanation of the outline).

-Conditions in the mixed stream depend on weather (outdoor dry-bulb and
+coil.
+Conditions in the mixed stream depend on weather

 - Latent and Sensible System Capacity: